abuiliazeed/todo-fast-next/README.md

 ## Development

 The application is set up with hot-reloading for both frontend and backend, making development smooth and efficient.

+## Deployment

+- Backend is deployed on Koyeb
+- Frontend is deployed on Vercel
+- API documentation is available at the backend URL + /docs

 ## License